hrgarber/board_game_gym/docs/README.md

    ```
    python main.py --agent [q_learning/dqn] --model [path_to_model_file]
    ```
-   Replace `[q_learning/dqn]` with your choice of agent and `[path_to_model_file]` with the path to your trained model file.
 2. Follow the prompts to make moves and interact with the AI.

 ### Web Interface

-To play the game using the web interface:

-1. Open the `game_files/index.html` file in a web browser.
+Open the `game_files/index.html` file in a web browser to play the game using the web interface.
-2. Use the buttons to train the AI, start a new game, or reset the board.
-3. Click on the cells to make your moves when playing against the AI.

 ## Running Tests